steppi/steppi.github.io/_posts/2021-10-01-fermi-dirac.md

 presentation of logistic regression in order to make things more closely match the presentation of Fermi-Dirac statistics given above.)

-This is an unconstrained optimization problem, we proceed by finding values
+This is an unconstrained optimization problem, we thus proceed by finding values
 $$\alpha$$ and $$\beta$$ for which the gradient of $$\mathcal{L}$$ equals $$0$$.

 Through some simplifications we find